dominikkreuzberger/watsonx-cicd-prompt-template-deployment/README.md

 - `WATSONX_PROJECT_ID`
 - `WATSONX_TASK_CREDENTIAL`

-## 📌 What the GitHub Actions / CICD Workflow does
+## 📌 What the CI/CD - Github Action Workflow does

 ### Triggers on:
 Pushes to main